Blaine-Rob5000/STECH-Python/README.md

 - The last column contains a button (labeled "<- Roll") that rolls the dice on that row only.

-- Below these rows, is a Label that displays the total roll for all of the dice rows and a button to roll and total all of the rows.
+- Below these rows, is a Label that displays the total roll for all of the dice rows and a button to roll and total all of the rows, as well as a "Total" button that recalculates and displays the total of all rows without re-rolling them.

 - At the bottom of the GUI display, is a label to display the average of all previous rolls and a button to reset this value.
 [*This option is not yet implemented.*]